rudyvan/digital_meter/README.md

 Trips are retrieved from the Google Calendar API, and the car is charged to the required level before the trip.
 Car use in the calendar is indicated by the word @car_x@ in the title of the event with car_x the name of the car in the config.py file.

+One of the issues however is that the charging station does not have any information on the car in terms of battery level or required charge.

+Therefore, one must 'read' the car to determine the required charge and to ensure the particular car is attached to the charging station.

+Unfortunately more complications to overcome as the car is not always attached to the charging station, and the charging station does not have a way to communicate with the car.

+Who designed that there is no comms between the car and the charging station other than the max ampere the car accepts and the abort?

+Stupid, as the car knows the battery level and the required charge, and the charging station knows the available power and the max ampere the car accepts.

 ![nrgkick.jpg](./docs/nrgkick.jpg)